-Parker grad, Jesse Pickard ’98 was recently honored by Forbes Magazine in its 30 under 30 Games and Apps section, and also featured in the Times Union.
-Jesse’s company makes an app for learning languages through games.
-Parker kids use Mindsnacks for Spanish.
+Parker grad, Jesse Pickard ’98 recently had his app Elevate named 2014 App of the Year by Apple.
+He was was previously honored by Forbes Magazine in its 30 under 30 Games and Apps section, and also featured in the Times Union.
+Parker kids use Mindsnacks, another of his apps for Spanish.
 Jesse attributes Parker for developing his entrepreneurial spirit.
 Read more

 Carrie Levinn ’06 was awarded the highly competitive Goldwater scholarship for achievement and potential in chemistry.
+She is now a doctorate candidate in chemical engineering at the University of Illinois.
 Read more

 Read more here about Parker alumni leading lives of purposeful action.